MicheleTobias/Geospatial-Data-Visualization/README.md

 We'll start with a single symbol for all the lines to get familiar with this interface.

-Right click on the layer in the *Layers Panel* again, but this time, pick *Properties* to open the *Layer Properties*.
+ * Right click on the layer in the *Layers Panel* again, but this time, pick *Properties* to open the *Layer Properties*.
 There's a lot of options in this particular interface (notice all the "tabs" on the left side of the window?).
-Click on the *Style* tab.
+ * Click on the *Style* tab.

-The default style for lines is a single *Simple Line* of a randomly chosen color (mine is currently hot pink and a little hard on the eyes).
-In the *Color* drop down (mine is hot pink, yours will be whatever color QGIS picked for you) pick *choose color* to open the *Select Color dialog* or just click in the colored box to open the same dialog.
-Tabs across the top of the *Select Color dialog* give you an array of options for picking a color.
+ * The default style for lines is a single *Simple Line* of a randomly chosen color (mine is currently hot pink and a little hard on the eyes).
+In the *Color* drop down, pick *choose color* to open the *Select Color dialog* or just click in the colored box to open the same dialog.
+ * Tabs across the top of the *Select Color dialog* give you an array of options for picking a color.
 Pick one that you like in any way you like (one fun option is to look up an HTML color that you like from a website and put that into the *HTML Notation* box... #457a94 is a nice blue...).
-Click the *Apply* button to see the effect on your map canvas.
+ * Click the *Apply* button to see the effect on your map canvas.

 You can make more complicated markers by stacking up different lines.
-Let's make our current line rather wide - change the width to 2.0.
-Add a symbol layer with the *+* button below the white box that shows you the line.
+ * Let's make our current line rather wide - change the width to 2.0.
+ * Add a symbol layer with the *+* button below the white box that shows you the line.
 It should have added a layer to your line above your wide blue line.
-Making sure the new line is selected in the list of line layers, pick a new color.
+ * Making sure the new line is selected in the list of line layers, pick a new color.
 I chose white.
-Change the *Pen Style* to a *Dot Line*.
-Click *Apply* to see the effect in your map canvas.
-Ok, this style doesn't really work at the scale of the whole watershed, but if you click *OK* to close the dialog, then zoom in to one section, you'll be better able to see the affects.
+ * Change the *Pen Style* to a *Dot Line*.
+ * Click *Apply* to see the effect in your map canvas.
+ * Ok, this style doesn't really work at the scale of the whole watershed, but if you click *OK* to close the dialog, then zoom in to one section, you'll be better able to see the affects.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Line_SingleSymbol.PNG "Single symbol stacked line marker for rivers")